mesca/docinit/README.rst

 release
 ~~~~~~~

 The full version of your package, including VCS status.
-If it is not explicitly defined, DocInit will use `pbr <https://docs.openstack.org/pbr/latest/user/features.html#version>`__ to fetch it from git tags.
+If it is not explicitly defined, DocInit will use `setuptools_scm <https://github.com/pypa/setuptools_scm>`__ to fetch it from git tags, or fallback to ``0.0.0``.

 ============== =======
 Default        Lookups